seung-lab/chunkflow/docs/source/development.rst

 Add a New Operator
 *******************
 #.
-Take a look of the existing simple operators, such as :file:`chunkflow/flow/operators/create_chunk.py`.
+Take a look of the existing simple operators, such as :file:`chunkflow/flow/create_chunk.py`.

 #.
-Create your own operator file in the `operators` folder.
+Create your own operator file in the `flow` folder.

 #.
 Create your own operator class such as `MyOperator`, and this class should inherit from the `.base.OperatorBase`.